"Volunteer Application Form"

 It's essential that you give us any and all relevant information about your health and wellbeing so that we can keep everyone safe.

 The Equality Act 2010 protects disabled people - including those with long term health conditions, learning differences and so-called "hidden" disabilities such as dyslexia.
-If you tell us that you have a disability we can make reasonable adjustments to make sure you have the support and reasonable adjustments you need.
+If you tell us that you have a disability or health condition we can make reasonable adjustments to make sure you have the support you need.

 If you've told us about health conditions above, you don't need to repeat your answers here.